Xtraball/SiberianCMS-Doc/docs/index.md

-# Start building mobile Apps with SiberianCMS !
+# Start building mobile Apps with Siberian!

-Get into our documentation where you'll find everything needed to setup, use & contribute to SiberianCMS
+Get into our documentation where you'll find everything needed to setup, use & contribute to Siberian

-#### [Installation](./documentation#installation) *Easy steps on how to install your first SiberianCMS*
+#### [Installation](./documentation#installation) *Easy steps on how to install your first Siberian*

 #### [Make your Module](./module) *Learn everything about creating a module*